muzzley/muzzley-client-cpp/README.md

-      WidgetAction, // when a widget action is received Published, // when a message is published to a given Pub/Sub channel Publish, // to publish a message to a given Pub/Sub channel Reconnect, // to be invoked when socket hangup is detected, to determine if the library should try to reconnect };
+      WidgetAction, // when a widget action is received Published, // when a message is published to a given Pub/Sub channel Publish, // to publish a message to a given Pub/Sub channel Reconnect // to be invoked when socket hangup is detected, to determine if the library should try to reconnect };

 An event register could look something like this: